frida/frida-website/_i18n/en/_docs/stalker.md

 ## Terminology

-Before we can carry on with describing the detailed implementation of stalker, we first need to understand some key terminology and concepts that are used in the design.
+Before we can carry on with describing the detailed implementation of Stalker, we first need to understand some key terminology and concepts that are used in the design.

 ### Probes

-Whilst a thread is running outside of stalker, you may be familiar with using `Interceptor.attach()` to get a callback when a given function is called.
-When a thread is running in stalker, however, these interceptors may not work.
-These interceptors work by patching the first few instructions (prologue) of the target function to re-direct execution into FRIDA.
+Whilst a thread is running outside of Stalker, you may be familiar with using `Interceptor.attach()` to get a callback when a given function is called.
+When a thread is running in Stalker, however, these interceptors may not work.
+These interceptors work by patching the first few instructions (prologue) of the target function to re-direct execution into Frida.
 Frida copies and relocates these first few instructions somewhere else so that after the `onEnter` callback has been completed, it can re-direct control flow back to the original function.

-The reasons these may not work within stalker is simple, the original function is never called.
+The reasons these may not work within Stalker is simple, the original function is never called.
 Each block, before it is executed is instrumented elsewhere in memory and it is this copy which is executed.
 Stalker supports the API function `Stalker.addCallProbe(address, callback[, data])` to provide this functionality instead.
+If our `Interceptor` has been attached before the block is instrumented, or Stalker's `trustThresold` is configured so that our block will be re-instrumented then our `Interceptor` will work (as the patched instructions will be copied across to the new instrumented block).
+Otherwise it won't.
+Of course, we want to be able to support hooking functions when these conditions aren't met and the average user of the API might not be familiar with this level of detail of the design and so call probes solve this problem.

 The optional data parameter is passed when the probe callback is registered and will be passed to the callback routine when executed.
-This pointer, therefore needs to be stored in the stalker engine.
+This pointer, therefore needs to be stored in the Stalker engine.
 Also the address needs to be stored, so that when an instruction is encountered which calls the function, the code can instead be instrumented to call the function first.
 As multiple functions may call the one to which you add the probe, many instrumented blocks may contain additional instructions to call the probe function.
 Thus whenever a probe is added or removed, the cached instrumented blocks are all destroyed and so all code has to be re-instrumented.
+Note that this data parameter is only used if the `callback` is a `CModule` as when JavaScript is used, it is simpler to use a closure to capture any required state.

 ### Trust Threshold